vanessasecolles/Portfolio_VS/readme.txt

 Adjust Fonts (Optional): If you want to change fonts, you can usually do this through the same methods as changing colors.
 Some templates may allow font customization through a graphical interface, while others may require CSS editing.

-Preview and Test: After making changes, preview your website to ensure everything looks and functions as expected.
-Test your site on different devices and browsers to ensure responsiveness and compatibility.